-“I have pain when reaching behind my back in the front of the shoulder.
-What should I do?”
+"I have pain when reaching behind my back in the front of my shoulder.
+What can I do?"

 Having pain in the front of the shoulder while reaching behind is a common issue and straightforward to address.
 Often this is diagnosed as a bicep tendinopathy.
 Interesting enough, however, the bicep is not the culprit—it is only the source of the pain, but not the cause.

 Let us imagine that you are holding a peeled banana at its base.
 The banana will move upward/outward when you squeeze your fingers together; the shoulder joint acts in the same way.
 The muscles in the back of the shoulder blade are put on tension when reaching behind (i.e. fingers squeezing the banana).
 If they are already shortened, then it causes the humerus bone (the banana) to translate forward pinching on the bicep tendon in the process leading to pain and discomfort.

 If the cause of the pain on the front of the shoulder is because of tight muscles the posterior aspect (back side), is the treatment as simple as stretching them out?
 YES!
 Here is a two-step process you can easily try at home to address this issue: